 Possible Side Effects

-In these cases, the ketogenic diet will need to be authorized by a doctor and followed-up by a nutritionist.
+In these cases, the ketogenic diet will need to be approved by a doctor and followed-up by a dietitian.